zed-industries/docs/general/vim.md

 You can see the bindings that are enabled by default in vim mode [here](https://zed.dev/ref/vim.json).

 The details of the context are a little out of scope for this doc, but suffice to say that `menu` is true when a menu is open (e.g. the completions menu), `VimWaiting` is true after you type `f` or `t` when we’re waiting for a new key (and you probably don’t want bindings to happen).
-Please reach out on [Github](https://github.com/zed-industries/community) if you want help making a keybinding work.
+Please reach out on [Github](https://github.com/zed-industries/community) if you want help making a key bindings work.

 ### Command palette